 How Long Does It Take To Get Rid Of Them?

-If more than one room is affected, then it will take longer as this usually means they have been given sufficient time to reach such numbers that the rest of the property becomes infested.
+If more than one room is affected, then it will take longer.
+Especially If bed bugs are given sufficient time to reach such numbers that the rest of the property becomes infested.

-If you are being bitten a couple of times a night and only one room is affected, then control will be straightforward.
+If you’re being bitten a couple of times a night and only one room is affected, then control will be straightforward.

 Pest control treatments become more expensive when people report bedbug bites in more than one room.